tomahawkins/volleyball/practice.md

   - Libs with OH and RS.
   - Setters with MB to work on 1 and 31 hitting.
     - Watch Al Scates video together.
+- 6 player serve receive.
+  - Practice all rotations.
-- Back row queens.
+- Scrimmage.
-- Full team verus N.

 # Practice Plan 9/5